 Chemicals that belong to the aldehyde or ketone family may form organic hydrates.
 The general formula of an aldehyde is RCHO.
 The R group represents the "remainder" of the molecule and is different in each aldehyde.
 The carbon atom is joined to the oxygen atom by a double bond.
 The carbon atom and its attached oxygen are known as a carbonyl group.

-A water molecule can react with the carbonyl group of an aldehyde or a ketone to form a substance known as a carbonyl hydrate.
+A water molecule can react with the carbonyl group of an aldehyde or a ketone to form a substance known as a carbonyl hydrate, as shown in the first reaction below.
 The carbonyl hydrates usually form a very small percentage of the molecules in a sample of a specific aldehyde or ketone.
 There are a few notable exceptions to this rule, however.

 Formaldehyde and Ethanol

 Formaldehyde, also called methanal, is the simplest member of the aldehyde family.
 Its "R" group consists of a single hydrogen atom.
 A hydrate is formed from formaldehyde by the reaction of its carbonyl group with water.
 An H2O molecule splits up into an H and an OH as the hydrate is formed.

 A solution of formaldehyde in water is known as formalin.
 Formaldehyde is a preservative for animal tissues and bodies, including those sent to schools for dissections in biology classes.
 However, it's strongly suspected of being a human carcinogen (a chemical that causes cancer).
 Some companies that supply preserved animals now remove the formaldehyde before shipping the animals.